fenic.core

 MapExampleCollection

-MapExampleCollection(examples: List[ExampleType] = None)
+MapExampleCollection(examples: List[MapExample] = None)

 Bases: BaseExampleCollection[MapExample]

-Collection of examples for semantic mapping operations.
+Collection of input-output examples for semantic map operations.

 Methods: